PrepTerminal

 Top Exam Tip for Spelling Section – Candidates struggling with spelling may benefit from Prepterminal’s CritiCall Rapid Prep course, which offers targeted practice for commonly confused words.
 Our course prepares candidates to excel in the Spelling Test with confidence.
 Good luck mastering the CritiCall Spelling Test!

-Criticall Typing / Keyboarding
+CritiCall Typing / Keyboarding

 The Typing Section on the CritiCall Dispatcher Test evaluates typing speed (WPM) and accuracy, essential for 911 dispatchers and operators.
 Aim for at least 35 WPM to improve success chances.